 Once mediation has been attempted and/or the discovery process is complete, the case will be set for final trial.
 Typically, trials are held in front of a judge who will decide the contested issues involving children and property division.
 This is known as a bench trial in Texas.

 The Texas Family Code provides that a party is entitled to a trial before a jury in certain circumstances involving child custody and characterization and valuation of property.
 A request for such a jury must be made in a timely fashion prior to final trial but it is always an option for a party to consider.

 Most Houston divorce judges, as well as the judges of surrounding counties, prefer that the parties attend mediation in an attempt to settle their issues without the need of court intervention.

 There is no set amount of time; it really depends on the parties involved and the circumstances of the case.
 For an uncontested Houston divorce, the total time from filing to finalization could be as short as 61 days, the state mandated waiting period for a divorce.
 For a contested divorce trial, it depends on how litigious the parties are, the county that the divorce was filed in, and how busy the district court is at the time of filing.
 A divorce often averages 6 months to a year.
-The divorce lawyers at Ramos Family Law always aim to complete the process as efficiently as possible.
+The divorce lawyers at Ramos Law Firm always aim to complete the process as efficiently as possible.